Carlin at Carnegie

 Carlin at Carnegie is George Carlin's third special to be seen on HBO, recorded at Carnegie Hall, New York City in 1982, released in 1983.
 Most of the material comes from A Place for My Stuff, his ninth album released earlier that same year.
 Unlike the first two, this special was edited down to an hour and routines from the same show like "A Place for My Stuff" and "Baseball and Football" do not appear in this special.
 The performance of "Seven Dirty Words," his last recorded performance of the routine, features Carlin's updated list of inappropriate words.

+In a January 1983 interview about the special, Carlin stated that his recent material had concentrated on "minutae, the little things that amuse and confound us."
+He also spoke about a renewed focus on creating comic characters.